Kong/docs.konghq.com/app/_src/deck/reference/deck_file_list-tags.md

 List current tags from objects in a decK file.

-The tags will be collected from all objects that match the selector expressions.
-If no selectors are given, all Kong entities will be scanned.
+The tags are collected from all objects that match the selector expressions.
+If no selectors are given, all Kong entities are scanned.

 ## Syntax